uppsala-makerspace/laser_cutter_guide/docs/steps/get_material.md

 - MDF
 - Leather
 - Cork
-- Natural fiber Cloth, for example Cotton
+- Natural fiber cloth, e.g. cotton
 - Stone
-- Glass does not engrave or cut well
+- Glass (but does not engrave or cut well)
-- Metal, does not engrave or cut well
+- Metal (but does not engrave or cut well)
-- [more]

 Material that is unsafe:

 - PVC plastic
 - ABS plastic
 - HDPE plastic
-- Carbon fiber'
+- Carbon fiber
 - Fiberglass
-- Polypropylen foam
+- Polypropylene foam
 - Polystyrene foam

 Tips: